squidfunk/mkdocs-material/docs/getting-started.md

 * [FontAwesome icons][17]: 1.5k icons
 * [GitHub's Octicons][18]: 200 icons

-__You can also use icons [directly from :fontawesome-brands-markdown:
+__You can use all those icons [directly from :fontawesome-brands-markdown:
 Markdown][19]!__

   [15]: #adding-social-links